 Ensure you dispose of waste in designated trash bins.
 Doing so prevents litter from being carried into waterways through storm drains.
 And when you can, recycle.
 It’s a fantastic way to breathe new life into materials and reduce the demand for fresh resources.
 When we take the extra step to sort our waste and recycling, we’re doing our part to keep Tennessee clean.

 Volunteering for community clean-up events actively contributes to the restoration and preservation of Tennessee’s waters.
 These events not only remove trash but help foster a sense of togetherness.
-By participating in these events, you show that as Tennesseans, we care deeply about our state, it’s waters and the legacy we leave behind for future generations.
+By participating in these events, you show that as Tennesseans, we care deeply about our state, its waters and the legacy we leave behind for future generations.

 Continuing the Movement